guillaumeHoury/kernelchallenge/README.md

 # kernelchallenge
-Jean-Frederic Diebold, Guillaume Houry
+Jean-Frederic Diebold, Guillaume Houry.
+April 2023.

-April 2023

 To launch the script, use the following command in terminal: